Feijing Lin

 I believe the landline telephone is not just a daily object, but that it carries the warm moments of my father and me.
 It is also an important object that brings me closer to my father.
 No matter what memories I forgot, I never forgot about my father’s phone call.
 If there was one more chance in my life I would call him to hear his voice again, because this moment is my desire.

-The Unavailable Number — The Book, media item 1
+The Unavailable Number — The Book

 The function of this book as a visual medium, it tells the story of this landline telephone, which is closely related to the memory of my father.
 The book describes a person entering a strange room and answering a phone call, then accidentally triggering the secret of the landline telephone when this person puts down the receiver.
 I wrote this book from a first-person perspective.